ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: latency

     Specifies the number of measurements transferred at a time from the  instrument to an internal buffer.
-When set to NIDMM_VAL_LATENCY_AUTO (-1),  NI-DMM chooses the transfer size.
+When set to :py:data:`~nidmm.NIDMM_VAL_LATENCY_AUTO` (-1),  NI-DMM chooses the transfer size.

     The following table lists the characteristics of this property.